radavis/radavis.github.io/_posts/2016-05-07-retropie-on-the-zero.markdown

 <br />

-[Amazon link to most of these products](https://www.amazon.com/gp/registry/wishlist/A9W6UVBXLQZ4/ref=cm_wl_list_o_2?), minus the Pi Zero and the Makerspot USB Hub.
+[Amazon link to most of these products](https://www.amazon.com/gp/registry/wishlist/A9W6UVBXLQZ4/ref=cm_wl_list_o_2?), minus the Pi Zero, the SD card, and the Makerspot USB Hub.

 **Note:** The Pi Zero is hard to come by right now.
 I've had decent luck finding them at my local Microcenter. [raspberrypi.org](https://www.raspberrypi.org/products/pi-zero/) lists other retailers who should have them in stock.